 - Create a new map in QGIS and add the clipped colorized DEM.
-Then add the hillshade with a 60% transparency.
+Then add the hillshade with a 60% transparency (which translates to 40% opacity in QGIS 3).
 Then add the slopeshade with the 60% transparency.
 You should get something like below:

 This type of terrain layer, when overlayed by a few other vector layers, could act as a suitable basemap layer in a web map.
 In a future lesson, you'll learn how you could create tiles of this type of layer to bring into your web map.